eNiXHosting/ansible-nginx/README.md

         - { nginx: username.rolename, x: 42 }

 You can also use the role as a playbook.
-You will be asked which hosts to provision, and you can further configure the play by using `--extra-vars`.
+You will choose which hosts to provision, and you can further configure the play by using `--extra-vars`.

     $ ansible-playbook -i inventory --extra-vars='{...}' main.yml